-A short 1 hour drive from downtown Halifax [click here to view map], Peggy’s Cove has long been a tourist gem- and it isn’t hard to see why.
-A quaint and quintessentially Maritime-feeling village, complete with clapboard houses, fishing boats and local crafts, it is so cute it’s almost painful [in the best way possible].
+A short one-hour drive from downtown Halifax, Peggy’s Cove has long been a tourist gem—and it isn’t hard to see why.
+A quaint, quintessentially Maritime-feeling village, complete with clapboard houses, fishing boats and local crafts, it is so cute it’s almost painful.
 But the exclamation mark of Peggy’s Cove is hands-down the beautiful lighthouse on top of jutting rocks that towers above the fishing hamlet.

-[Above: 1) the lighthouse itself, 2) lost in thought while watching the sea, 3) a lighthouse close-up, 4) the required me-and-the-lighthouse tourist shot]
+Photos: 1) the lighthouse itself, 2) lost in thought while watching the sea, 3) the required me-and-the-lighthouse tourist shot

 We had set out with a picnic lunch and DSLR cameras, ooh-ing and ahh-ing over the fall foliage that met us on the drive.
 Winding costal roads with small farmer-owned produce stands led us to this site that has already cemented itself as one of my favourite views in Canada.

-While Peggy’s Cove is a destination you can go to year-round, the autumn drive we took makes me recommend you visit in September or October [as mentioned above, however, it will be chilly so layer!].
+While Peggy’s Cove is a destination you can go to year-round (summer brings swaths of tourists and worth-the-drive ice cream cones!), the autumn drive we took makes me recommend you visit in September or October.
 And, since there’s no admission fee to see the lighthouse, the trip can cost you as little as a tank of gas!
 Go to the lighthouse and explore the rocky terrain.
-Stop for a sandwich [and maybe a selfie!] and then wander through the village- there’s a few craft coffee spots and some fun boutiques worth browsing.
-There's also a restaurant near the lighthouse if picnics aren't your scene...
-But who doesn't like picnics?!
+Stop for a sandwich [and maybe a selfie!] and then wander through the village— there’s a few craft coffee spots and some fun boutiques worth browsing.
+There's also a restaurant near the lighthouse if picnics aren't your scene, but who doesn't like picnics?

 As we ventured out over the rocks, seeing seagulls fly, waves crash and light shimmer off the Atlantic, I felt incredibly lucky to be living so close to the ocean.
 I couldn’t get over the dizzying feeling of a space so angular and raw, so jagged and authentic, being so close to home.
 The strong lines of the lighthouse matched the deep etches of rock so well.
 I was surrounded by angular symmetry.
 The hard break between rock, sea and sky was so perfect I couldn’t look away.

-[Above: views of the rocks and the ocean surrounding the lighthouse, and a shot of Boyfriend enjoying the trip!]
+Photos from top: views of the rocks and the ocean surrounding the lighthouse, and a shot of Boyfriend enjoying the trip!

 They say it’s called Peggy’s Cove because a young girl named Peggy, the sole survivor of a shipwreck on these very rocks, washed ashore in the fishing village.
 She grew up in the space where the water and rocks meet the sky, where nets are still cast out in the ocean like the olden days, and where the wind has bite on even the warmest days.